Overview

 Another great feature is the element resizing.
 This allows you to split the Form into up to three columns and drag elements in these three columns for optimal formatting.
 By default, we add all elements one after another in one single column.
 Depending on each element some may have additional settings like Alignment or Font size.

 When you are happy with your Form Template, click "Save".
 Your Form is now ready to be published.
 Go ahead and click Publish.
-Your Form is now ready to be added to your Jobs and Site Visits.
+Your Form is now ready to be added to your Jobs and Job Phases.

 3. Managing Form Templates